 Do any of these thoughts feel like a fit when you try them on?
 Which step was most helpful for you to manage your anxiety?

-Want to pursue your passion but overwhelmed by the thought of it?
+Want to pursue your passion but unsure how without risking financial insecurity?
 Subscribe for musings on managing your mind, growing your business, and living with love.